ecere/dggal/README.md

 **-depth** <_relative depth_>
 - For sub, specify relative depth
 Also to change depth considered for calculating optional [level] from -scale, -mpp and -pixels
-default: depth corresponding to ~64K sub-zones (ISEA: 5, ISEA3H: 10, GNOSIS: 8)
+default: depth corresponding to ~64K sub-zones (IS/VEA9R: 5, IS/VEA3H: 10, GNOSIS: 8)

 **-bbox** <_llLat,llLon,urLat,urLon_>
 - Specify extent for which to list zones, generate grid, or reference extent for -pixels